 The advantage of “low-tech” free-market currencies such as gold and silver coins is that they cannot be shut down.
 They are completely off the electronic financial grid.

 Precious metals could be subject to conventional regulatory attacks, to be sure.
 The U.S. has a sad history of banning the private ownership of gold.

 But in the era of digital currencies, online banking, and smartphone-enabled day trading, physical gold coins aren’t even a drop in the bucket.
 They’re more like a drop in the ocean relative to the tens of trillions of dollars in wealth that could be seized digitally.

 It’s not a question of whether or not to participate in the digital economy at all.
-Almost all of us do to some extent (including whenever we use debit or credit cards).
-The question is whether or not or to be 100% reliant on digital finances without any grounding in tangible wealth.
+Almost all of us do this to some extent (including whenever we use debit or credit cards).
+The question is whether or not to be 100% reliant on digital finances without any grounding in tangible wealth.

 We don’t foresee a day when that will become safe or prudent.
-As long as we live in uncertain times, the timeless value of physical gold and silver should command a prominent place in your personal finances.
+As long as we live in uncertain times, the timeless value of physical gold and silver should command a prominent place in your finances.